 At Basement Systems of New York, we take pride in our ability to provide homeowners a drainage system installation quickly and successfully.
-More often than not, our installation crew will install a complete perimeter drain and sump pump system in less than two days.
+On most projects, our installation crews can install a complete perimeter drain and sump pump system in less than two days.

 Once we're done, we'll provide you with a written lifetime warranty on your system.
 Should you decide to sell your home in the future, this warranty can be transferred over to the new owner.

 To learn more about how we can help you, contact us by phone or e-mail today!
-Homeowners within our service are eligible to a free, no-obligation French drain installation quote, including an on-site consultation, and customized, written cost quote.
+Homeowners within our service area are eligible for a free, no-obligation French drain installation quote, including an on-site consultation, and a customized, written cost quote.

 Different problems call for different tools to fix them.
 In the same way that we wouldn't use a hammer to drive in a screw, we do not use the same drain system for every basement waterproofing job we complete.

 Each of our drainage systems are designed to address a different, unique challenge that you may be facing.
 Some of these challenges involve the way your home has been designed, while others address unusual basement water issues, such as iron ochre.

 We offer our customers the following five French drain systems: